MadPonyInteractive/MadQt/docs/get-started.md

 ***

-Once you have Python and pip installed in your system you can install and/or MadQt from a command line.
+Once you have Python and pip installed in your system you can install and update MadQt from a command line.

 ### Install
 ```python